Doña Isabel de Porcel

 Composition inspirée par le tableau de Francisco José de Goya y Lucientes: Doña Isabel de Porcel.

 Music inspired by Francisco José de Goya y Lucientes’ painting: Doña Isabel de Porcel

 …is an oil-on-canvas painting made by the Spanish painter Francisco Goya around 1805.
 The portrait depicts Isabel Lobo Velasco de Porcel, who was born at Ronda around 1780 and was the second wife of Antonio Porcel (a liberal also portrayed by Goya in 1806; yet his painting was lost in a fire).
 Isabel’s husband was 25 years older than she, and they met when she was 20 years old.
 Antonio Porcel was a friend of Gaspar Melchor de Jovellanos, who in turn brought him in contact with Goya, who lived in close proximity of the couple’s domicile.

 The decisive gesture of her arms in the akimbo position and her confidence stand out.
 Her eyes and hair are light brown, her skin is pale, and her body is slightly turned to the left side, while her head gives balance by being turned to the opposite side.
 Goya achieves realism and deepness without adding secondary objects to the composition.
-One of the unique aspects of this painting is that the woman is looking towards the left side of the viewer and not towards him, which is the case of the majority of Goya’s paintings.
+One of the unique aspects of this painting is that the woman is looking towards the left side of the viewer and not towards him, which is the case of the majority of Goya’s best paintings.

 From Wikipedia, the free encyclopediaNational Gallery